 The unified approach implemented at MERA is risk-based:

 - Methods are established for the identification, analysis and rating of security risks for the products, throughout their life cycle

 - The approach focuses on risks related to the possible exploitation of vulnerabilities through communication and/or user/operator interfaces of the products

 - Prevention or mitigation controls are developed for every applicable risk (policies, procedures, practices which can be administrative, technical, management in nature)

 These activities result in product security risk management and treatment plans, unique for each project.

-Corporate Product Security process development presumes deep systematic work of every Business Unit on the analysis of threats and vulnerabilities of software products and program code, study of industry standards and best practices to follow, gaining profound knowledge and competence in this sphere, corporate education.
+Corporate Product Security process development presumes deep systematic work of every department on the analysis of threats and vulnerabilities of software products and program code, study of industry standards and best practices to follow, gaining profound knowledge and competence in this sphere, corporate education.